andreafiori/doctrine-simple-tree/README.md

 Doctrine Simple tree
 =========================

+Doctrine simple tree structure using parent \ child table fields.
+The application uses a standalone Doctrine installation.

 Installation
 -------------------------

 	composer install

-The database with some sample data is on the sql directory
+The MySQL database with some sample data is on the sql directory

 Command line options